Christchurch, Dorset: Parliamentary representation

-Christchurch is represented by a single parliamentary constituency in the House of Commons.
+Christchurch is represented by an eponymous parliamentary constituency in the House of Commons.
 The seat was recreated in 1983 from parts of the Christchurch and Lymington, North Dorset and New Forest constituencies, and was held by Robert Adley (Conservative) from its creation until his death in 1993.
 At the by-election Diana Maddock (Liberal Democrat) was elected with a swing of 35.4%, one of the largest-ever swings against a sitting party.
 The seat was retaken by Conservative candidate Christopher Chope in 1997, and retained in 2001 and 2005.
 In the 2010 general election, Chope retained his seat with a considerable majority of 15,410 and 56.4% of the vote, making Christchurch one of the safest Conservative constituencies in the country.
 Christchurch was part of the South West England constituency for elections to the European Parliament.

 In the 2016 United Kingdom European Union membership referendum, the borough of Christchurch voted by 59% to leave.

 Geography

-Christchurch is the most easterly coastal town of the administrative county of Dorset, and it lies within the historic county of Hampshire.
+Christchurch is the most easterly coastal town of the administrative county of Dorset, and it lies within the historic boundaries of Hampshire.
 The town abuts Bournemouth to the west and is approximately 9 mi east of Poole, 20 mi west of Southampton, 23 mi south of Salisbury.
 The town centre lies between the rivers Avon and Stour which flow directly into Christchurch Harbour.
 The borough boundaries stretched to Hurn Forest in the north encompassing Bournemouth Airport and eastwards along the coast as far as Walkford.
 The River Stour forms a natural boundary to the west; the estuary and harbour form the southern boundary.

 Christchurch Harbour with the Clay Pool (bottom right) where the rivers Avon and Stour converge.
 Stanpit Marsh (centre left), Wick (centre right) and Hengistbury Head (top right).
 The thin line of beach huts at the top left reveals the position of Mudeford Spit, with the Isle of Wight on the horizon.

 Christchurch Harbour contains large areas of salt marsh and is protected by a sandbar known as Mudeford Spit which has fine sandy beach on both sides of a walkway lined with beach huts.
-The harbour is protected by a natural headland (Hengistbury Head) at the start of the sandbanks, and is a special site for sand martins which nest annually in the sandy cliffs.
+The harbour is protected by Hengistbury Head, a natural headland at the start of the sandbanks, and is a special site for sand martins which nest annually in the sandy cliffs.
 The harbour is only accessible to shallow draught boats drawing up to 4 ft due to the sandbars at the entrance.
 The entrance, known as the Run, has Mudeford Quay on one side and the spit on the other.
 Considerable tides flow here: up to 6 kn during spring tides.
 The harbour is a protected wildlife refuge and is home to large populations of swans, waders and other bird life.
 On the south side, the harbour is enclosed by Hengistbury Head which was the site of the earliest settlement here dating back to the Bronze Age.
 The landward end of the headland has a bank and ditch known as Double Dykes, built in about 700 BC, to protect the ancient settlement.